mue/docs/docs/development.md

 6. Code your heart out!

 #### Database Setup
 Your Supabase database will need two tables - images and quotes.
 The images table has columns for id (uuid), category, file, photographer, location and camera (string).
 The quotes table has columns for id (uuid), author, quote and language (string).
-In the future we may provide a script to setup the database.
+In the future we may provide a script to set up the database.

 ## Marketplace
 The Mue Marketplace is built with JavaScript and Vercel.
 It is available in production at https://marketplace.muetab.com